 The backing arrangement helps, in that there's not a heckuva lot of upper midrange information masking the drum sound.
 I also wonder if the perceived volumes of the midrange and top of the kick and hats (which are low, relative to the snare) don't force the snare to the front of the balance.
 If you imagined a real drummer playing that groove on a real kit, he'd be NAILING the snare, and just barely touching the kick and hihat.

-__________________Mad Oak Studio Credits/Clients: Aerosmith, Big D & the Kids Table, Blood For Blood, Kim Boekbinder, Dresden Dolls, Ducky Boys, Ben Folds, Ganggreen, Lo-Pan, James Montgomery, Only Living Witness, Amanda Palmer, Ramallah, Jules Shear, Slapshot, Solace, "Weird Al" Yankovic, World/Inferno Friendship Society, etc, etc. Crazy Deal Time™:
+__________________Mad Oak Studio Credits/Clients: Aerosmith, Big D & the Kids Table, Blood For Blood, Kim Boekbinder, Dresden Dolls, Ducky Boys, Ben Folds, Ganggreen, Lo-Pan, James Montgomery, Only Living Witness, Amanda Palmer, Ramallah, Jules Shear, Slapshot, Solace, "Weird Al" Yankovic, World/Inferno Friendship Society, etc, etc. HIGH END HARDWARE AND PLUGINS FOR SALE

 Click here for details!!